hugotms/trader/README.md

 ### PAPER_TRADING

-In this mode, the bot gets real-time data from Bitpanda Pro in the same way it would in non-testing mode.
+In this mode, the bot gets real-time data from One Trading in the same way it would in non-testing mode.
 Only difference is that you get a fake account and that no real order is made.

 ## Disclaimer